-7.1: Providing students access to technology support is very important.
+- 7.1: Providing students access to technology support is very important.
 Don't assume that students know how to obtain support from the institution.
 Provide instructions/links for students to access the technology help services available to them.

-7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
+Reviewer suggests providing the help manuals (links to) the product website. - 7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
 Consider providing a direct link to the accessibility site or instructions for students to access the services.
-Currently, a link [to the main web site] is provided, but it is broken.

-7.3: Access to the institutional academic support services is critical.
-Consider providing instructions/links to tutoring and other academic support services.

-7.4: As with academic support, student wellness and support is also critical.
+Currently, a link [to the main web site] is provided, but it is broken. - 7.3: Access to the institutional academic support services is critical.
+Consider providing instructions/links to tutoring and other academic support services. - 7.4: As with academic support, student wellness and support is also critical.
 Consider providing instructions/links to the institutional student support services.
 These might include tutoring services, the Writing Center, etc.

 H. Accessibility and Usability (12 points total) 8.1 Course navigation facilitates ease of use.
-3 3 8.2 Information is provided about the accessibility of all technologies required in the 3 2 course.
-8.3 The course provides alternative means of access to course materials in formats that 2 2 meet the needs of diverse learners.
-8.4 The course design facilitates readability.
+3 3 8.2 Information is provided about the accessibility of all technologies required in the course.
+3 2 8.3 The course provides alternative means of access to course materials in formats that meet the needs of diverse learners.
+2 2 8.4 The course design facilitates readability.
 2 2 8.5 Course multimedia facilitate ease of use.
 2 2 Total 11

-8.1: Make sure navigation is easy and intuitive (minimum clicks to reach destination).
-The Reviewer assumes this has been considered.

-8.2: If students must download/install technology, make sure clear instructions are provided.
-The Reviewer assumes this has been considered.

-8.3: Text files, audio files, video files.
+- 8.1: Make sure navigation is easy and intuitive (minimum clicks to reach destination).
+The Reviewer assumes this has been considered. - 8.2: If students must download/install technology, make sure clear instructions are provided.
+The Reviewer assumes this has been considered. - 8.3: Text files, audio files, video files.
 Consider multiple delivery systems for course materials.
 The Americans with Disabilities Act requires institutions to make accommodations for student who identify as having a disability.
 Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant.
 The Reviewer assumes this has been considered.
 Microsoft software includes an Accessibility Checker.
-Certain Learning Management Systems also include accessibility checkers.

-8.4: The Reviewer assumes this has been considered.

-8.5: The Reviewer assumes this has been considered.
-(If required.)
+Certain Learning Management Systems also include accessibility checkers. - 8.4: The Reviewer assumes this has been considered.
+(This review is the syllabus only) - 8.5: The Reviewer assumes this has been considered.
+(If required.
+(This review is the syllabus only.)